-With rates of COVID-19 spiking in certain regions while the country begins reopening, the American College of Emergency Physicians (ACEP) continues to urge everyone to cover their face when in public.
+With rates of COVID-19 spiking in certain regions, while the country begins reopening, the American College of Emergency Physicians (ACEP) continues to urge everyone to cover their face when in public.

-Mounting evidence shows that the virus can infect anyone, and that people can spread the virus before they even know they have it.
+Mounting evidence shows that the virus can infect anyone and that people can spread the virus before they even know they have it.
 Wearing a cloth or homemade mask during those infrequent times when you need to be out in public, like going to the grocery store, will help prevent sick individuals from infecting others and slow the spread of the virus.

 Currently, the Centers for Disease Control and Prevention (CDC) recommends that anyone above the age of two should wear a face covering to minimize the risk of contracting, and spreading COVID-19 while in public settings.

-While it's important to always know when to go to the emergency room, social distancing and staying home as much as possible are still the best ways to flatten the curve and prevent our health care system from becoming overwhelmed.
+While it's important to always know when to go to the emergency room, social distancing and staying home as much as possible are still the best ways to help flatten the curve and prevent our health care system from becoming overwhelmed.